 Upsets seem to occur more frequently in recent years (see this year's tournament) but this shocker stands out because Michigan State had won the Big Ten Tournament less than a week before this game and was the heavy favorite in many brackets.
 Approximately 22 percent of brackets submitted to the NCAA Capital One March Madness Challenge Game picked the Spartans to win the national title in 2016 and the Blue Raiders busted all of them.
 When you factor in that many more probably had Michigan State going deep into the tourney, it just emphasizes the significance of this upset.
 Middle Tennessee's Cinderella run ended in the second round against eventual Final Four-bound Syracuse, but that doesn't minimize what the Blue Raiders had already accomplished.

 8. Gonzaga 82, Stanford 74 – 1999 Second Round, West Region

 March 13, 1999 (Seattle)

 When No. 10 Gonzaga met No. 2 Stanford in the second round of the 1999 Tournament, few in the college basketball world thought of the Bulldogs as a national power.
 The upset over Stanford represented their coming out party.
-Since that win, Gonzaga has made the Big Dance every year, advanced to the Sweet 16 seven times (including this year) and the Elite Eight five times, and the Final Four twice.
+Since that win, Gonzaga has made the Big Dance every year, advanced to the Sweet 16 11 times (including this year), the Elite Eight five times, and the Final Four twice.

 6. Florida Gulf Coast 78, Georgetown 68 – 2013 First Round, South Region

 March 23, 2013 (Philadelphia)

 This is the highest of all the 15 vs. 2 upsets because it has the largest margin of victory, as the Eagles overran the Hoyas' very good defense en route to becoming the only No. 15 seed to make the Sweet 16.
 The win is even more remarkable because the Eagles had only been in Division I basketball for two seasons and this game marked their first NCAA Tournament appearance.